Duke-NUS-HPC/docs/ssh-to-hpc.md

 ***Remember, you cannot ssh to compute (CPU) or GPU nodes directly; you need to use qsub -I***

+To allow a program on the cluster to open a window on your local computer (e.g. MS Windows PC or Mac or Linux) you need to have an "X Window" (X11) server running on your local machine.
+This is automatic if you use mobaxterm (PCs, https://mobaxterm.mobatek.net/) or Xquartz (Mac, https://www.xquartz.org/) terminals.

-You can login to the head node from local desktops / laptops on the Duke-NUS network or from the login nodes of the old HPC cluster.
+You can login to the head node from local desktops / laptops on the Duke-NUS network.

 (You cannot ssh from PI's private servers due to current firewall settings.)